-Many people ask what it means if an employer does a reference check after-interview for a job-seekers, and the simple answer is that it means that they are interested in you. unfortunately, however, it does not necessarily mean anything more than that, so don't start to get your hopes up too much.
+Many people ask what it means if an employer does a reference check after-interview for job-seekers, and the simple answer is that they are interested in you.
+However, it does not necessarily mean anything more than that, so don't start to get your hopes up too much, too soon.

-It is very easy to assume that, if you have made it through the initial job interview, and your prospective employer is taking up references, that you have more or less got the job.
+It's very easy to assume that if you have made it through the initial job interview and your prospective employer is taking up references that you probably got the job.
 Unfortunately, many people think this way and, as a result, a lot of people are disappointed.

 The fact that an employer does a reference check after an interview is certainly a good sign, but don't rush out and buy the Champagne just yet.